michellebonat/aspekt-sentiment/README.md

 #=> {:aspect=>:vision, :confidence=>80}

 # Analyze a text.
 analyzer.score("The story was awful.
 The visual effects and graphics however were great.
-The plot was boring.")
+The plot was boring.
+The director John Smith did an excellent job.")
 #=> [{:text=>"The story was awful.",
 #		:sentiment=>-2,
 #		:context_tags=>{:plot=>100},